AlexsLemonade/scpca-docs/docs/download_files.md

 When downloading any of the available Portal-wide data downloads, all metadata and bulk RNA-seq data is also included.

 <!--TODO: make sure data format naming for files is correctly formatted-->
-Each zip file will be named with the the chosen data format (either `SingleCellExperiment` or `AnnData`) and the date you accessed the data on the ScPCA Portal.
+Each zip file will be named with the chosen data format (either `SingleCellExperiment` or `AnnData`) and the date you accessed the data on the ScPCA Portal.
 Each zip file will contain a folder for each project with gene expression data for all samples in that project as either individual objects or a single [merged object](#portal-wide-downloads-as-merged-objects), depending on your selection.

 As with [individual project](#project-downloads) and [custom datasets](#custom-datasets), the quantified CITE-seq expression data will be included when downloading single-cell expression data.